cjshelton/portfolio/src/blog-posts/2020-12-31-using-joi-for-javasacript -model-validation/index.md

 ## References

 Joi allows for much more dynamic validation through the use of references.
-References allow you to describe valid values in the Joi schema based on other values in the same schema, similarly to that used in [Restricting Array Items](#restricting-array-items).
+References allow you to describe valid values based on other values being validated in the schema, similarly to that used in [Restricting Array Items](#restricting-array-items).

-Being able to use references allows for more flexible validation, as the rules do not need to defined up front, but can be set and evaluated at runtime.
+Being able to use references allows for more flexible validation, as the rule specifics do not need to defined up front, but can be set and evaluated at runtime.

-A simple example of using references in Joi can be seen below, which describes a schema for a game between two opponents where a player cannot play against themselves (the opponent names cannot be the same):
+A simple example of using references in Joi can be seen below, which describes a schema for a game between two opponents, where a player cannot play against themselves (the opponent names cannot be the same):

 ```